jimzord12/SocialForum-WP-Frontend-Deploy/README.md

 > **Conrtacts Analogy**: Now to get a feeling of the Smart Contracts' role in this space, you can think of them as Shops that exist on these Planets.
 Let's say that I have developed a Smart Contract named "Jimmy's Awesome Pastry" and I deploy it (open the shop publicly) to GENERA's Network.
 This means, that if an user wishes to buy my insanly tasty creations, he/she will have to come to the GENERA Planet and grab these pastries.
 However note, that this does not stop me from creating an Pastry Empire across the whole wide Web3 Universe 🤑.
 But as in the real world, every one of my Pastry Shops will be unique and probably be a little different than the others as it is on another Planet.
 On each Planet, the requlations, taxes, etc. may be slightly different 😉.

 > **Users Perspective Analogy**: When users interact with their Crypto Wallets by changing the network their Wallet is pointing to (as we are about to do in this tutorial) it's like they are teleporting from Planet to Planet.
 Depending the Planet they are currently on, their assets (digital and/or physical) will change.
 This is to be expected, as it is like you are in Japan and try to use Euros to pay for something.
 Their native currency is Yen, so your monetary assets (Euros) will not be acceptable.
-Futhermore, if your heart longs for the superb paste of my pastries but I have yet to establish a Shop in the Planet your assets are currently reside, you must find a way to convert/swap them for the native currency that is used in a Planet that hosts one of my Shops.
-This opens an exiting world of finance called DeFi, which is out the scope of this tutorial, regretfully 😥.
+Futhermore, if your heart longs for the superb paste of my pastries but I have yet to establish a Shop in the Planet your assets currently reside, you must find a way to convert/swap them for the native currency that is used in a Planet that hosts one of my Shops.
+This opens an exciting world of finance capabilites called DeFi, which is out the scope of this tutorial, regretfully 😥.

 Let's get back on track, by clicking the "Add networks" button you shall be navigated to the page below:
 <br />